 This command combines two different features:

-- Go to Everything, which appears first, allows you to navigate to the following destinations: types, symbols, files, recent edits, recent files, and recently viewed methods.
+Search Everywhere, which appears first, allows you to navigate to the following destinations: types, symbols, files, string literals in source and textual files, recent edits, recent files, and recently viewed methods.
 The list of suggestions appears as soon as you invoke this feature and initially includes your recent files and navigated items.

-- Go to Type, which appears the second time you press Ctrl+N or invoke the command from the menu, allows you to navigate to any type.
+Go to Type, which appears the second time you press Control+N or invoke the command from the menu, allows you to navigate to any type.

-Note that this command works in global scope, i.e. you do not need to bring your focus to the editor to invoke it.
+Note that this command works in global scope, that is you do not need to bring your focus to the editor to invoke it.

-- In the Enter type/symbol/file name pop-up list that appears, start typing the item name.
+In the Search Everywhere list that appears, start typing the item name.
 As you type, the list of items narrows down, suggesting names that match the entered substring.

-- To further narrow down the list of items, you can type
+To narrow down the list of items, you can type

 /to apply filters.
 For example, you can type